-Dear Mr. Travers:
+Dear Mr. Travers,

-We are writing at your request to confirm our understanding that your audits was for the purpose of expressing an opinion on the consolidated financial statements (hereinafter referred to as "financial statements") of The Regional Municipality of York ("the Region") as at and for the period ended December 31, 2015.
+We are writing at your request to confirm our understanding that your audit was for the purpose of expressing an opinion on the consolidated financial statements (hereinafter referred to as "financial statements") of the Regional Municipality of York ("the Entity") as at and for the period ended December 31, 2017.